nimh-dsst/dataset-phenotypes/README.md

 Do you not see your favorite neuroimaging dataset's phenotypic data here?
 Add a GitHub Issue describing how to download the phenotypic data dictionaries and the phenotypic data and the dataset will be added to the queue.

-## Contributions
+## Contributors ✨

 Contributors are always welcome to add GitHub Issues describing any inaccuracies or feature requests.
 GitHub Pull Requests are also always welcome to initiate a review of some fix or addition to the repository.

-## Contributors ✨

-Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):
+Thanks especially go to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->